chipster/chipster-openshift/k3s/backup-to-s3.md

 gpg --export-secret-keys KEY_ID | base64
 ```

 Store these keys safely.
 Well configure the public key to Chipster soon.
 The private key is needed only in the restore operation.
-See a [later chapter](#How-to-manage-keys-in-gpg) includes instructions for removing the keys from your local gpg.
+See a [later chapter](#How-to-manage-gpg-keys) includes instructions for removing the keys from your local gpg.

->If you change the key, make sure the file-storage creates a full backup next time (e.g. by deleting the old backups from the object storage).
+> Note!
+If you change the key, make sure the file-storage creates a full backup next time (e.g. by deleting the old backups from the object storage).
 Otherwise even your new file-storage backups will include the old files encrypted with the old key!

-### Configure the public key
+### Configure public key

 Configure the public key in your `~/values.yaml` for the backup and file-storage services.
 The public key lines must be indented correctly to be recognized as a text block in the yaml format.
 Getting the indentation there is annoying.
 Usually code editors like [Visual Studio Code](https://code.visualstudio.com) can do this by selecting the text block and hitting the tab key a few times.
 Copy the whole key, even if this example is shortened to show only the first and last lines.
-Note that also the empty line must have correct number of indenting space characters and that the vertical bar character `|` is necessary to start the multiline text block.
+Note that also the empty line must have correct number of indenting space characters and don't forget the vertical bar character `|` in the beginning to start the multiline text block.

 ```yaml
 deployments: